Collaboration at Foothills Medical Centre leads to new biking facilities

 Our first priority is to develop a strategy for the site that documents the current experience for bikers at FMC, set realistic and achievable goals for the next five years and also outline the ways we will achieve these goals.
 Overall we would like to see more bikers riding to FMC while enjoying a better experience.

-In the fall, we will be opening a new Class 1 secure bike storage facility (secure bike lockers) to accommodate 95 bikes in the new Central Parkade.
+In the fall, we plan to open a new Class 1 secure bike storage facility (secure bike lockers) for staff that will accommodate 95 bikes in the new Central Parkade.
 AHS stakeholders are also working with the Project Management Office and the Calgary Cancer Centre design builders to repurpose an existing building on-site to create an FMC Cycling Centre.
-This will be adjacent to the new Cancer Centre, and house over 200 Class 1 bike stalls when opened in 2023.
+This will be adjacent to the new Cancer Centre, and house over 200 Class 1 bike stalls for staff when opened in 2023.

 Lastly, we want to create a bike-positive environment that’s safe, accessible and easy for staff, physicians, volunteers and visitors to utilize.
 We want FMC to be a bike destination and reduce the amount of cars parking on-site.

 Your team has been collaborating with the City of Calgary, Bike Calgary, Foothills Medical Centre cyclists, associations and other expert groups.
 How has this process changed your approach and made it more of a collaborative city-wide initiative?

 This process isn’t any different than our other processes when it comes to projects.
 We meet regularly with the City of Calgary, University of Calgary, Ward 7 Office, Community Associations and expert groups to talk about major capital projects in the city, including this project.
 These partnerships allow us to move forward in a collaborative manner.
 All partners have been very encouraging and supportive of our bike initiative.
 We rely upon this quality of collaboration with all major capital project planning priorities.